-To reduce the risk of a fire that could result in property damage, or serious injury or death:
+To reduce the risk of a fire that could destroy your home and seriously injure or kill people:

-- Do not store things that can burn easily such as paper or clothes next to the water heater. - Do not store or use gasoline or other flammable substances in the vicinity of this or any other appliance. - becoming wet.
+- Do not store things that can burn easily such as paper or clothes next to the water heater. - Do not store or use gasoline or other flammable substances in the vicinity of this or any other appliance. - Keep the water heater from becoming wet.
 Immediately shut the water heater off and have it inspected by a qualified person if you find that the wiring, thermostat(s) or surrounding insulation have been exposed to water in any way (e.g., leaks from plumbing, leaks from the water heater itself can damage property and could cause a fire risk).
-If the water heater is subjected to flood conditions or the thermostat(s) have been submerged in water, the entire water heater must be replaced. - Replace the water heater's viewport if glass is missing or damaged.
+If the water heater is subjected to flood conditions or the thermostat(s) have been submerged in water, the entire water heater must be replaced.

+Replace the water heater's viewport if glass is missing or damaged.
 Repair the combustion chamber door seals if damaged.